-As part of its strategy in place since 2015 to refocus on its France-based core business of rolling out telecom infrastructure, TDF decided to exit from the media services business and disposed its stakes in the following companies: Mediamobile (2018), Bebanjo, (2019), Cognacq-Jay Image (formely Arkena, 2020) after having merged with Smartjog (2020) and TIM Congo (2020).
+As part of its strategy in place since 2015 to refocus on its France-based core business of rolling out telecom infrastructure, TDF decided to exit from the media services business and disposed its stakes in the following companies: Mediamobile (2018), Bebanjo, (2019), Cognacq-Jay Image (formely Arkena, 2020) after having merged with Smartjog (2020), TIM Congo (2020), Systeme Ingenierie Telecom in November 2021, Monaco Media Diffusion (2023) and PSN Infrastruktura (2024).

 In May 2021, TDF acquired a 70 per cent. stake for an amount of €32 million in Towerco Réunion Mayotte (TORM), a telecommunications tower company based in the French departments of La Réunion and Mayotte from Telco OI (a joint venture between Iliad and Axian).
-As part of the transaction, Telco

-OI and TDF will have the right to sell or respectively buy the remaining 30 per cent. stake in the target company.
-As of June 2023, Telco OI has notified TDF of its intention to exercise its right to sell the remaining 30 per cent. stake in the target.
+As part of the transaction, Telco OI and TDF had the right to sell or respectively buy the remaining 30 per cent. stake in the target company.
+In December 2024, TDF acquired the remaining 30 per cent. stake in the target.